Skip to content

 • Denodo or Trino-based cross-cloud compute federation

-• Cross-cloud write paths (any S3 or GCS write-back)
+• Cross-cloud write paths (any write-back to a competing object store)

 A follow-up ADR will be authored if and when federated compute is promoted from roadmap to committed scope.